 Can I keep my marlboro.edu email?

 Email accounts for those who were Marlboro alumni as of the July 23, 2020 agreement will remain active for three years from the date of that agreement.
 These alumni will retain access to materials stored in Marlboro’s Google Drive for the three-year window, ending on July 23, 2023.
 Starting on that date, Emerson is offering free email forwarding for an additional period of one year, ending on July 23, 2024.

 What about Potash Hill magazine?

 The final issue of Potash Hill magazine was published online by Marlboro College in June of 2020.
-Additionally, Emerson has decided to host the Potash Hill archives permanently.
+Additionally, Emerson is currently hosting the Potash Hill archives.

 How do I request a transcript?